 Walk On The Wild Side Episode

 In most sitcoms there is always the one character who is responsible and trustworthy.
-They are structured, neat and orderly and would never think of doing anything illegal.
+They are structured, neat and orderly and would never think of doing anything reckless or illegal.
 They might be a Control Freak

 but they don't have to be.

 If this character exists in the series then 9 times out of 10 there's going to be an episode where one of the other characters tells them they need to "lighten up" or "cut loose".
 Our responsible character will start to worry that they are too boring and so will eventually get wild and spontaneous.

 It's almost a given that they will go overboard and something akin to We Want Our Jerk Back